Zeyad-Hassan-1/Student_Management_System/README.md

+> Note: Contribution stats are inflated due to folder restructuring.

 # Student Management System

 A small Java desktop application for managing student records (view, search, and update) built with standard Java and Swing UI components.
 This repository contains the source code, a simple file-based student database, and several Swing forms used for the app's UI.